EMC will soon reveal a new OEM partner for data de-duplication in its boxes, according to several industry reports.

 Cybercops across the English-speaking world have formed a cross border alliance to fight online crime.

 The Beeb has bagged the rights to broadcast Formula One (F1), having signed an exclusive five-year deal.
+F1 will return to the Corporation’s screens in 2009 after more than a decade’s absence.

 An American admiral says that all significant orbital debris from the recent missiling of a duff spy satellite by US warships has now burnt up.